shariq1989/cookbook/content/recipe/Banana_Bread.md

 You sure can.
 First, allow the banana bread to cool completely and then wrap it in saran wrap, followed by aluminum foil.
 The banana bread will freeze for up to 2 months.
 When you're ready to eat, let it defrost at room temperature.
 This process can take up to 24 hours.

 ### DIRECTIONS: STEP-BY-STEP

+1. Stir the dry ingredients together in a large bowl.
+Set aside.
+2. In another bowl, add the butter and blend it with a hand mixer.
+Then add the bananas and mush them into the butter with a fork until smooth.
+3. Add the eggs and milk to the butter and banana mixture and stir until smooth.
+4. Combine the dry ingredients with the wet ingredients.
+Do not overmix.
+Instead, fold the ingredients together until incorporated.
+5. Cover and set aside for 1 hour at room temperature.
+6. Pre-heat the oven to 350 degrees.
+7. Pour the mixture into two greased 9x5 loaf pans and bake them for 1 hour.
+8. Let the banana bread cool before serving.